Selecting the Right Image for your Application

 In summary, choose PNG when you need lossless compression, transparency support, or when working with images containing text or graphics.
 Choose JPEG when file size and broad compatibility are more important, especially for photographs or images with complex color gradients.

-Why choose a jpeg image file over an Svg image file?
+Why choose a JPEG image file over an SVG image file?

 1. Photographic Images: JPEG is well-suited for photographs and images with complex color gradients, such as natural scenes or portraits.
 JPEG compression can maintain relatively high image quality while achieving smaller file sizes compared to SVG, especially for photographs.